Cyber Security Tips for Going Remote

-It is crucial to keep all the staff members aware of the best cybersecurity practices.
-You can do this by mailing out recommendations to them or conduct an all-hands meeting to provide critical information on how to stay safe and sound.
+It is crucial to keep all the remote workers aware of the best cyber security practices.
+You can do this by mailing out security tips and recommendations to them or conduct an all-hands meeting to provide critical information on how to stay safe and sound.

-If you suspect the integrity of your system has been compromised or you need help to configure your security settings properly, don’t hesitate: Book a call with our remote cybersecurity consultants immediately.
+If you suspect the integrity of your system has been compromised or you need help to configure your security settings properly, don’t hesitate: Book a call with our remote cyber security consultants.
 You must protect your business during these difficult times.

 Stay safe and healthy!